cadriel/dotfiles_old/README.md

 Installation is currently a couple of steps dependant on your intent;

 ### Base symlink and install
-1. Clone this repo
+1. Clone this repo & its submodules.
    `git clone git@github.com:cadriel/dotfiles.git ~/.dotfiles`
 2. `cd ~/.dotfiles`
+3. `git submodule init`
+4. `git submodule update --init`
-3. `rake install`
+5. `rake install`

 ### Setup and install dependencies